nooribrahim06/Spotter/README.md

 ## Run locally

 Use **Node.js 22.12+ on the Node 22 line, or Node 24+**, npm, and PostgreSQL.
 The database setup needs permission to create the `pg_trgm` extension.
-The current email transport uses Gmail with an app password; Cloudinary and Groq configuration are also required by environment validation.
+The current email transport uses Gmail with an app password; Cloudinary and Groq/Gemini configuration are also required by environment validation.

 ```sh
 cd backend